patrickfav/id-mask/README.md

 IDMask can be used in an environment, where you want to protect the knowledge of the value of your IDs.
 Usually a very easy workaround would be to add another column in your database and randomly create UUIDs and use this instead of your e.g. numeric ids.
-However sometimes this is not feasible (e.g. having millions of rows) or cannot change the DB schema.
+However sometimes this is not feasible (e.g. having millions of rows) or you cannot change the DB schema.
 Additionally IDMask can make IDs appear random, a feature which cannot be satisfied with the above approach.

 #### When to use IDMask

-* If IDs are used which are easily guessable (ie. simple sequence) and knowledge of this ID might reveal confident information
+* If IDs are used which are easily guessable (ie. simple sequence) and knowledge of this ID might reveal confidential information
 * If IDs expose row count in a database table, which in turn reveals business intelligence (e.g. how many orders per day, etc.)
 * For creating ad-hoc shareable links which should appear random to the public
 * For creating single-use tokens for various use cases